Does your Lead-to-Order process produce repeatable, scalable revenue?

 What if nothing is wrong?

-What is the money-back guarantee?
+What is the pay-nothing guarantee?

 Who sees the results?